For the best time of forty years, they had stuck together.

 For another decade, they stood side by side

-Shared their fears and their shoulders while they cried.
+Shared their fears and shoulders while they cried.

 Alas, time is a ruthless overlord but in a friend’s guise: